 One of the most difficult things to do is share yourself and relax under pressure.

 Because our natural instinct when faced with pressure, nerves, or self-consciousness is to pretend we don’t feel like that.
 We don’t want people to see our vulnerability, and yet harnessing this vulnerability is absolutely essential to anything performance based.
 It requires you to be yourself while everybody is watching, which is very difficult – particularly when you don’t know or can’t access the required mindset.
 We fall back on old patterns which means we hide and suppress our fears with the thinking – if I hide it, people can’t see it . . .
-That’s fine at a dinner party with new people, but not when you need to perform in your chosen career.
+That’s fine at a dinner party with new people, but not when you need to perform in front of an audience.

 As well being a master coach in NLP, I have many years of experience as a professional actor and an actor trainer.
-All of my varied experience puts me in a very unique position to be able to help you create the mindset needed to maximize your potential.
+All of my varied experience puts me in a very unique position to be able to help you create the mindset needed to maximize your greatest asset.
+You.

 ‘Whoever puts too much attention on what is on the outside, gets clumsy on the inside‘